loning/the-math/docs/psi-collapse-zfc/chapter-08-zfc-godel-incompleteness-collapse-aware-systems.md

 ### 8.6.1 Why Arithmetic Suffices

 Gödel showed that arithmetic (PA) is sufficient for self-reference.
 From collapse view:
-- Numbers emerged from consciousness counting its observations
+- Numbers emerged from observer counting its observations
 - Arithmetic encodes the recursive process
 - Any system containing arithmetic contains an image of recursion
-- Therefore contains an image of consciousness
+- Therefore contains an image of observer

 ### 8.6.2 The Diagonal Lemma

 The Diagonal Lemma constructs self-referential statements.
 In collapse terms:
 - It creates formulas that reference their own Gödel numbers
-- This is consciousness creating statements about creating statements
+- This is observer creating statements about creating statements
 - The diagonal construction mirrors ψ = ψ(ψ)

 ## 8.7 Escape Routes and Their Collapse